Khai-Halim/Item-list/README.md

-A to do list that allows the user to add, remove and search for items.
+A list that allows the user to add, remove and search for items.